bioinfoDZ/scDAPP/README.md

 ### 2. Execute pipeline_runner.R from unix shell command line

 The pipeline will take a fair amount of time and memory.
-A run with 11 samples took around 24 hours and ran successfully with allocation of 150GB of memory.
+A run with 11 samples took around 24 hours and ran successfully with an allocation of 150GB of memory.

 You can submit a Slurm HPC job to run it.
 One example might look something like below.